nanomarkup/sb/src/app/readme.txt

     Generate generates smart builder unit (.sb) using smart application unit.

 func (b *SmartBuilder) Init(lang string) error
-    Init creates a main.sb module and initialize it with the main item.
-If the main item is exist then do nothing.
+    Init creates a apps.sb module and initialize it with the apps item.
+If the apps item is exist then do nothing.

 func (b *SmartBuilder) ReadAll(lang string) (ModReader, error)
     ReadAll loads modules.